Identity Governance & Administration

 Centralized repository

-One of the first objectives of the IGA is the implementation of a centralized and reliable repository, allowing the dissemination of quality information within the Information System:
+One of the IGA’s primary objectives is to set up a centralized, reliable repository, enabling quality information to be disseminated within the Information System:

-• This involves building a master repository containing all the identities of the users of the Information System, whether they are employees, trainees, temporary staff, service providers, etc., but it can also concern suppliers or partners;
+• This involves building a master repository containing all the identities of Information System users, be they employees, trainees, temporary staff, service providers, etc., but it may also concern suppliers or partners;

-• This type of repository is able to centralize other types of complementary data, such as organizational structure or location information for example.
+• This type of repository is able to centralize other types of complementary data, such as organizational structure or location information.

-The objective is to build the repository of theoretical identity rights, allowing us to know at any time the identity's occupancy within the IS.
+The aim is to build a repository of theoretical identity rights, enabling you to know at all times what an identity is used for within the IS.

 In order to keep the identity repository up to date, it is essential to manage the associated life cycle (arrival, mobility, departure) within the organization.